-Dianna Nixon will produce & direct a cast of fine actors from the ACT region – Lexi Sekuless, Tracy Bourne, Chris Carroll – in rehearsed readings of Millicent Armstrong’s 4 one act plays At Dusk, Thomas, Penny Dreadful and Drought, for the inaugural 2020 Gunning Arts Festival.
+Dianna Nixon will produce & direct a cast of fine actors from the ACT region –Lexi Sekuless, Chris Carroll – in rehearsed readings of Millicent Armstrong’s one act plays At Dusk and Drought, for the inaugural 2020 Gunning Arts Festival.

-The readings will be held on Saturday 18th and Sunday 19th April 2020 from 12.30pm on stage at Max Cullen and Margarita Georgiadis’ Picture House Theatre, in Yass St, Gunning.
+The readings will be held on Saturday 18th April 2020 at 1.30pm on stage at Max Cullen and Margarita Georgiadis’ Picture House Theatre, in Yass St, Gunning.